 - Gluten Free Brownies

-Thank goodness you don’t have to test this recipe for these vegan carrot cake cupcakes a bunch of times to know you will get a good result.
-I did it for you and I’m thrilled with how they turned out.
-Super moist, perfectly spiced and sweetened vegan carrot cake cupcakes.
+The best part of these carrot cake cupcakes is that they are vegan and gluten free.
+They are moist, perfectly spiced and actually quite simple to make.
 Gluten free baking definitely has many ups and downs but when you find a recipe that you can come back to time and time again, you know all the failures were totally worth it to get you where you are now.
-These vegan cupcakes are going to be the best addition to your upcoming Easter feast.
-Just do yourself a favour and make these bad boys.
+These vegan cupcakes are going to be the best addition to your upcoming Easter celebrations.
+They are a delicious treat that everyone will love.

 Vegan Carrot Cake Cupcakes